 Stephen Beatty is KPMG’s Chairman of Global Infrastructure, and is based in Canada.
 He is also Chairman of KPMG’s Global Cities Center of Excellence.
 He has a Bachelor of Business Administration from Wilfrid Laurier University and an MBA with honors from York University.

 In a private capacity, Steve sits on advisory boards relating to the infrastructure programs at the Stanford University Business School and the Cornell University Program in Infrastructure Policy.
-He is also a member of the Revenue and Finance Committee Transportation Research Board (U.S. National Academy of Sciences).
+He was a member of the Revenue and Finance Committee Transportation Research Board (U.S. National Academy of Sciences) for a decade.

 With over 31 years’ experience working with KPMG, Stephen is a well-recognized expert in infrastructure projects.
 He has been involved in numerous negotiations, and has been instrumental to his clients in delivering large projects across six continents.
 Stephen has led many major infrastructure transactions and has advised both public and private sector clients extensively in infrastructure strategy, transportation planning, PPP policy development and project financing.
 He has assisted public sector clients in project scoping, process design, process execution, and negotiation with private developers.
 For private sector clients, his assistance has included business strategies, financing approaches, and preparation of bids related to highway and other infrastructure projects.